ota-meshi/eslint-plugin-regexp/docs/rules/no-useless-assertions.md

 ---
 # regexp/no-useless-assertions

-💼 This rule is enabled in the ✅ `plugin:regexp/recommended` config.
+💼 This rule is enabled in the following configs: 🟢 `flat/recommended`, 🔵 `recommended`.

-💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).
+💡 This rule is manually fixable by [editor suggestions](https://eslint.org/docs/latest/use/core-concepts#rule-suggestions).

 <!-- end auto-generated rule header -->